What ist human trafficking

 The crime of human trafficking has three characteristics according to the international definition:

-• What: the action, this can be the recruitment, the transportation, the transfer, the accomodation or the hosting of people
+All three characteristics must be present for a situation to qualify as trafficking.- What: the action, this can be the recruitment, the transportation, the transfer, the accomodation or the hosting of people

-• How: with the use of illicit means of coercion (violence or other forms of coercion, kidnapping, fraud, deception, abuse of power, use of
+- How: with the use of illicit means of coercion (violence or other forms of coercion, kidnapping, fraud, deception, abuse of power, use of

-• What for: the purpose (coercion into prostitution or other forms of sexual exploitation, labor exploitation or removal of bodily organs).
+power, exploitation of extrordinary helplessness) - What for: the purpose (coercion into prostitution or other forms of sexual exploitation, labor exploitation or removal of bodily organs).
 The persons meant are thus either victims of sexual exploitation, exploitation of their labor power, they are forced to commit illegal actions or organs are removed from them under force.

 Switzerland has signed these two agreements and drafted a penal code agreement (§ 182 StGB) that prohibits human trafficking.
 Although Switzerland has adapted its national legislation following the ratification of these international conventions, it still does not comply with all its international obligations, particularly with regard to the protection of and assistance to victims.